Essen Minster: From 1803 to the present day

 In 1803, Essen Abbey was mediatised by the Kingdom of Prussia.
 The minster and all its property was immediately taken over by the parish of St. Johann Baptist.
 For the next 150 years the church was their parish church.
 The name "minster church", which had become established, was retained even though the original community no longer existed.
 As a parish church, it served the Catholics of Essen's inner city area which significantly increased in population in the nineteenth and early twentieth centuries.

 Though the first aspirations of setting up a bishopric of the Ruhr were dashed in the 1920s, a new bishopric was formed in 1958 from parts of the dioceses of Münster, Paderborn, and Cologne and Essen Minster was made the cathedral.
 On 1 January 1958 the first Bishop of Essen, Franz Hengsbach was consecrated by the Nuncio Aloisius Joseph Muench.
 Since then Essen Minster has been the religious heart of the diocese.
 The visit of Pope John Paul II in 1987 marked the high point of the minster's thousand-year history.

 Structural history

 Previous buildings

 The site of the church was already settled before the foundation of the abbey.
-The Bishop of Hildesheim, Altfrid (r.847-874) is supposed to have founded the commnity of canonesses on his estate, called Asnide (i.e. Essen).
+The Bishop of Hildesheim, Altfrid (r.847-874) is supposed to have founded the community of canonesses on his estate, called Asnide (i.e. Essen).
 A direct attestation of Asnide has not yet been found.
 But from postholes, Merovingian pottery sherds and burials found near the minster, it can be concluded that a settlement was in place before the foundation of the abbey.